Enhancing Mobile Navigation: A Heatmap Click Test for Account Placement Optimization

 Follow up Questions:

-• Is this where you expected to find it?
+Is this where you expected to locate Saved items?
 Why or why not?

-• On a scale of 1-5, how easy was it to find this information?
+How would you rate the ease of finding information on a scale of 1-5?
 (1 = not at all easy, 5 = extremely easy)?

-• What improvements would you suggest for the navigation content or structure?
+Is there anything you would suggest as an improvement for the navigation content or structure?

 Process & Findings